-Moving towards 100% clean renewable energy is an opportunity for our community.
-A commitment to clean, renewable energy fuels job growth, addresses transportation concerns and reduces housing costs by lowering, and ultimately, eliminating utilities costs.
+In 2021, Massachusetts passed the NextGen Road Map bill deepening its commitment to 100% clean, renewable energy in our Commonwealth.
+This is an opportunity for our community.
+A commitment to clean, renewable energy fuels job growth, addresses transportation concerns, and reduces housing costs by lowering, and ultimately, eliminating utilities costs.

 A spectrum of housing options is a crucial part of any community.
 If the workers that keep a city running can't afford to live there, that's a problem.
 Familes, seniors, empty nesters and young adults are all valued members of our community and there should be housing options to meet their needs.
 Everything from well maintained, affordable rental units, low income and subsidized housing, senior housing and a range of single family homes are all important housing resources needed by our city.

 Careful and thoughtful long range city planning is an important part of community development.